Janhavi312003/Janhavi312003/README.md

 - 👩‍💻 I'm passionate about **Blockchain technology** and building in **Web3**.
 - 🌱 Currently diving deep into **Dapps** and **smart contract development**.
-- 💬  I’m looking to work on blockchain projects
+- 💬  I’m looking to work on blockchain technology
 - 💡 Always curious to explore new ideas and technologies.
 - 📫 Reach me at: **janhavisonurkar00@gmail.com**